 - Create more simple habits that will lead you to financial success!

-- Start a side gig
+- Start a physician side gig to make you passive money

 - Finally your written financial plan using mine as a guide